marioZYN/Software-Engineering-2/RASD/RASD.md

 * Each car knows its own battery's state(percent of battery empty,charging).
 * Users can not leave the car while driving.
 * Cars are always connected to the network.
-* The system always sends the message to user when it is necessary.
+* The system always sends a message to user when it is necessary.
 * There is a timer to take care of the management of some operations.
 * There are maintainers to take care of charging the battery of cars.
 * There are maintainers in the stations.